marktwainhm/ithappenedinhartford/pages/it-happened-in-hartford/digital-exhibition/8-working-at-the-clemens-house/patrick-mcaleer.md

 permalink: /digital-exhibition/working-at-the-clemens-house/patrick-mcaleer.html
 # include CollectionBuilder info at bottom
 credits: false
-# Edit the markdown on in this file to describe your collection
-# Look in _includes/feature for options to easily add features to the page
 parent: working-at-the-clemens-house
 previous: working-at-the-clemens-house/john-oneil
 next: working-at-the-clemens-house/lily-foote
+carousel: Patrick McAleer
+# Edit the markdown on in this file to describe your collection
+# Look in _includes/feature for options to easily add features to the page
 ---

 {% include feature/image.html objectid="MTHM_Employees01" width="75" %}